-Manuals & Sales Literature for EX-CELL-O products is sought
+Manuals & Sales Literature for EX-CELL-O products is available

-The XLO ram-turret milling machine Model 602 was built in Canada by the Ex-Cell-O Corporation of 120 Weston Street, London, Ontario; Excello were, at one time, a major manufacturer of machine tools and produced many specialist and advanced machines including horizontal double-spindle boring machines, form, thread and tool grinders, profiling machines, lapping machines, grinding spindles and a host of other ancillary precision engineering equipment.
-Unfortunately, in November, 1985 manufacturing ceased and in 1986 the Company ceased trading.
+The XLO ram-turret milling machine Model 602 was built in Canada by the Ex-Cell-O Corporation of 120 Weston Street, London, Ontario; Excello was, at one time, a major manufacturer of machine tools and produced many specialised and advanced machines including horizontal double-spindle boring machines, form, thread and tool grinders, profiling machines, lapping machines, grinding spindles and a host of other ancillary precision engineering equipment.
+Unfortunately in November, 1985 manufacturing ceased and in 1986 the Company stopped trading.

 The Universal Head (available with both 1.5 and 2 hp motors) was able to be swung forwards and backwards (across the table) through 45 degrees from its central point and also rotated through a complete circle on the end of the ram; thankfully, with the weight of the motor and drive system above the ram, both these movements were controlled by handles controlling worm gear mechanisms.

 For very sensitive, high-speed work involving smaller end mills - or for use with a tracer arm to do duplicate work and contour milling - an alternative 0.5 hp head was available.
-The quill had 3.5 inches of travel, an R8 taper, and was provided with 6 fixed spindle speeds of: 275, 475, 825, 1435, 2485 and 4300 rpm - though at extra cost the unit could be requested with a more powerful motor, and even higher speeds.
+The quill had 3.5 inches of travel, an R8 taper, and was provided with 6 fixed spindle speeds of 275, 475, 825, 1435, 2485 and 4300 r.p.m. - though at an extra cost the unit could be requested with a more powerful motor and even higher speeds.
 The ram, machined at both ends so that two heads could be mounted at once, was propelled along its 16 inches of travel by a rack-and-pinion arrangement

 Extra available included: a centralised lubrication unit (which supplied the table, saddle and knee ways and dovetails and both the table and saddle screw nuts) an optical measuring system and a choice of either 3.5" or 6" raiser blocks to lift the height of the turret head and increase the standard 19 inches of clearance between the spindle nose and table; another option was a set of hydraulic controls to convert the machine for use as a die sinker with either semi or fully-automatic operation.